 However, there are certain circumstances that require you to end your lease early.
-If you ever find yourself in a position that would require you to end your lease early, know that your have options and that the team here at Orangeville Honda will be here to assist you in any way possible.
-Here are a few ways you can get of your lease early.
+If you ever find yourself in a position that would require you to end your lease early, know that you have options and that the team here at Orangeville Honda will be here to assist you in any way possible.
+Here are a few ways you can get out of your lease early.

 By far the most financially viable solution to ending a lease early is to simply transfer the lease term to another person.
 This works particularly well if that person was already shopping for the very vehicle that you have.
 When you do a lease transfer, you are simply signing over the lease to another person, who will then be responsible for the remaining monthly payments.